-Complete inventory of instructions sets are on this page for your convenience.
+Complete inventory of study songs are on this page for your convenience.
 For DOWNLOADS IMPORTANT INSTRUCTIONS ON THE "DOWNLOAD INSTRUCTION PAGE".

 6-P Blues DownloadThis song is a study of the 6th position with a nod to Rice Miller's "Help Me" and Booker T's "Green Onions."
 Please do make note that "Help Me" was NOT played in 6th position nor am I implying that it should be.
 Just happens to work fairly well.
 The very first known recording of blues harp in 6th was played by Eddie Mapp in a Curley Weaver song called "No No Blues" on May 26, 1929.
 There doesn't appear to be any other recordings of 6th until Little Walter took a one-chorus chromatic harp solo in an instrumental called "That's It" on July 23, 1953.
 6th position is the most uncommon of the 7 modal positions.
 I personally have found that there is a fair amount of potential for it is as a blues position and hope to convey that potential in this piece.